addu390/addu390.github.io/_posts/2022-05-28-refactoring-nightmares.md

 - link hotfixes to production to the original story/PR,
 - "code owners" for certain critical classes/modules, not everyone has access to merge changes to any file/module (important for a monolith codebase).

-(2) Almost never start a feature directly on your IDE,
+(2) Almost never start working on a feature directly on your IDE,
 - gather the requirements,
 - start a rough solutioning document,
 - list down the different components,